Peter McEnery: Career

-McEnery was notably featured in Victim, a 1961 British neo-noir suspense film directed by Basil Dearden in which McEnery plays Barrett, a young working-class gay man who falls prey to blackmailers after he and the title character are photographed in an intimate embrace [the film's makers claim the older man was merely comforting the younger one who was in tears; the whole premise of the film was that there was no actual intimacy].
-McEnery was also recognised for having given Hayley Mills her first grown-up screen kiss in the 1964 film The Moon-Spinners.
-In 1966 he took the lead in the Disney live action adventure film, The Fighting Prince of Donegal.
+McEnery appeared in Victim, a 1961 British neo-noir suspense film directed by Basil Dearden in which McEnery plays Barrett, a young working-class gay man who falls prey to blackmailers after he and the titular character are photographed in an intimate embrace.
+McEnery also starred alongside Hayley Mills in the 1964 film The Moon-Spinners.
+In 1966 he took the lead in the Disney adventure film, The Fighting Prince of Donegal.
+He had the lead role in the expensive 1970 adventure film The Adventures of Gerard, which flopped.

 He played Edwin Clayhanger in the television dramatisation of the novels by Arnold Bennett with support from Janet Suzman, Harry Andrews and Clive Swift.
+He played Mr Sloane in Entertaining Mr Sloane (1970).

 As an actor for the Royal Shakespeare Company he played the title role in Ron Daniel's 1979 production of Pericles, Prince of Tyre at The Other Place and played several roles in the 1982 epic production of Nicholas Nickleby for the same company.
 In 1981 he played Oberon in the BBC Television Shakespeare production of A Midsummer Night's Dream.
-Another notable stage role was that of the surgeon Treves in the National Theatre's 1980 production of The Elephant Man.
+Another stage role was that of the surgeon Treves in the National Theatre's 1980 production of The Elephant Man.

 Personal life

 McEnery married Julie Peasgood in 1978.
 They met in 1975 when she played a maid called Ada in the Clayhanger television series in which McEnery starred.
+Their daughter Kate was born in 1981.
 They later divorced.
-Their daughter Kate, born in 1981, is also an actress.
+In 2007 he married actress Julia St John.